Last updated on December 26th, 2021 at 09:32 am

 Friday, December 10, 2021

-+ Pompano Beach/Lighthouse Point Holiday Boat Parade.
-Lake Santa Barbara north to Hillsboro Blvd.
-Bridge.
+Pompano Beach/Lighthouse Point Holiday Boat Parade.
+From Lake Santa Barbara, the parade goes north under the Atlantic Boulevard and 14th Street Causeway to Hillsboro Boulevard in Deerfield Beach.
 This is the longest running holiday boat parade in the nation.
 6-9 p.m.
-Note: This is the third year the parade has been moved to a Friday night.

 Saturday, December 11, 2021

-+ Cocoa Beach Christmas Boat Parade.
-Starting at Marker 101 near Centennial Park on State Road 520 (across from Cape Canaveral Hospital).
+Cocoa Beach Christmas Boat Parade Starting at Marker 101 near Centennial Park on State Road 520 (across from Cape Canaveral Hospital) at 6:30 p.m.
 Best Places to Watch: Sunset Cafe, 520 and Banana River; Wildlife Watersports, 129 Manatee Lane; End of S. Banana River Blvd.; Cove Park, 540 McNabb Pkwy (just west of the end of 3rd St. North) 6:30-10 p.m.
-Unconfirmed.

-+ Manatee River Holiday Boat Parade, Bradenton.
+Manatee River Holiday Boat Parade, Bradenton.
 The boat parade gets underway at 6:30 p.m.
 Arrive downtown early for Sounds of the Season, the annual Christmas celebration on Old Main Street sponsored by Realize Bradenton.
 Sounds of the Season continues until 10 p.m., so you can go after the boat parade, too.
+Special viewing events scheduled at Caddy’s Bradenton and Pier 22.

-+ New Smyrna Beach Boat Parade.
-The parade will start at dusk in Edgewater near marker 53 (lighted) and continue north to Riverside Park in NSB.
-Vessels will then proceed to the north side of Chicken Island along the North Causeway, east to the Grille at Riverview, south towards Bouchelle Island, and then west parallel to Bouchelle Island back toward Riverside Park.
-Edgewater and New Smyrna Beach are hosting events at their respective parks.
-Spectators can also see the parade along Riverside Drive, Smyrna Yacht Club, Riverside Park, Anglers’ Yacht Club, NSB Boat & Ski Club, Outriggers Tiki Bar & Grille, The Grille at Riverview, & Bouchelle Island Condominiums.
-Unconfirmed
+New Smyrna Beach Boat Parade.
+The parade will pass Riverside Park in Historic Downtown NSB, then along the North Causeway to the Riverview, then west parallel to Bouchelle Island back to Riverside Park.
+Spectators can also see the parade along Riverside Drive, Smyrna Yacht Club, Riverside Park, Anglers’ Yacht Club, NSB Boat & Ski Club, Outriggers Tiki Bar & Grille, The Grille at Riverview.

-+ Sarasota Holiday Boat Parade of Lights.
+Sarasota Holiday Boat Parade of Lights.
 6:45 pm.
 The best areas for viewing are Marina Jack Restaurant, Bayfront Park, City Island and Centennial Park.
-Bayfront Park spectator viewing area has been expanded to include the entire Northern tip of island near the fountain.
-Parade route extended.
-Unconfirmed
+Bayfront Park spectator viewing area has been expanded and the parade route extended.

 Sunday, December 12, 2021